General Dragon Boat Questions

 Team tents are not provided with your registration fee.

 You may bring your own tent provided if is not larger than 12×12, or you can sign up to rent a 10×10 tent online at p4ca.org for $40.
-They are available on a first come first serve basis!
+They are available on a first come first serve basis and will be located in an area different from the non-rented tents.

 Will our team have an opportunity to practice before race day?

 Yes!
 Practice days for teams or individuals will be available mid-August.
 Your team captain will receive a schedule and can sign your team up.
 Practice times will be first come, first served, so the earlier your team has registered and paid the registration fee and signed up the sooner you can set up your practice.
 Each team will be given the opportunity to practice 1-45 minute practice session.
-Each team will be required to have at least 10 members of their team attend this practice session in order to compete.
+Each team will be required to have at least 10 members of their team attend this practice session in order to compete (if your team has 10 or more paddlers who have competed in a past Kentucky Dragon Boat Festival requirement is waived but you are encourage to practice and get your team back up to speed!).
 Additional practices may be available for a fee of $50 if there are practice times available.
 Individuals can show up on practice days and fill in holes on teams as needed.

 How do I donate?